linki2

 February 13, 2025 5pm London UK

 Established research estimates that nearly 40% of UK cancer cases are preventable, through actions such as reducing tobacco use, reducing obesity and exposure to UV radiation.
-The incidence of preventable cancers is also increasing over time – likely to reach 226,000 by 2040, up from 184,000 in 2023.
-Between 2023 to 2040 there will be a total of 3.7 million new preventable cancer cases.
-Reducing the number of people with preventable cancers would bring significant benefits for those individuals and their families, to the economy, and to wider society.
-Frontier Economics has undertaken a study (available at https://www.frontier-economics.com/uk/en/news-and-insights/news/news-article-i20141-cost-of-preventable-cancers-in-the-uk-to-rise) to estimate the social and economic cost of preventable cancers in the UK.
-In this talk, Nick Woolley will discuss:
+The incidence of preventable cancers is also increasing over time.
+It is likely to reach 226,000 by 2040, up from 184,000 in 2023.
+Between 2023 and 2040 there will be a total of 3.7 million new preventable cancer cases.
+Reducing the number of people with preventable cancers would bring significant benefits to individuals and their families, to the economy, and to a wider society.
+Frontier Economics has undertaken a study to estimate the social and economic cost of preventable cancers in the UK.
+In this talk, Nick Woolley discusses the total annual cost of UK preventable cancer cases diagnosed each year and how this cost breaks down into the impact on individual, health care, social care, family and carers, and productivity.
+The talk will explain which cancers are responsible for the highest costs and how these costs might grow up to 2040 based on current trends and attempt to address the following questions: how feasible would it be to prevent the cancers modelled and what might it cost to avoid more cancers?
+What policy changes would be necessary, and would these be in line with current UK government/NHS thinking?
+How long would it take for results to be seen?

 Independent Journalists and HealthCare Reporting: Overcoming the Challenges